thisisbasil/c--/README.md

     end while;
     ```

-    3. The program will always have the following format:
+    3. As a corollary to not allowing syntax errors, the program will always have the
+       following format:

     ```
     {